seblammers/awesome-svelte-and-d3/readme.md

 It now has a frontend that you can see live here: https://awesome-svelte-and-d3.netlify.app/

+## I will not update this list in the future.
+If you want to contribute, please hop over into the other [repo](https://github.com/seblammers/awesome-svelte-and-d3-website).

 ⚡ A curated list of awesome Svelte & D3 resources

 > **Note**